How do you choose the right name for your child?

 That being said, don't let yourself be too affected by the opinions of others: if you really like a name suggested by someone close to you, don't hesitate to consider it, but don't assume that people who really care about you will see or treat your child differently if you choose to give him or her a name they disapprove of: they will learn to like it.

-Just like the obsession with unique first names, some people have a desire to make their child's first name an almost magical word that is both a combination of their ancestors' names, a reference to a significant event and an all-in-one pun.
+Just like the obsession with unique names, some people have a desire to make their child's first name an almost magical word that is both a combination of their ancestors' names, a reference to a significant event and an all-in-one pun.

-This approach is rarely a good idea because even if it doesn't result in an absolutely grotesque first name, you're likely to go to a lot of trouble so that in the end, no one remembers exactly what the name was supposed to mean... including you.
+This approach is rarely a good idea because even if it doesn't result in an absolutely grotesque name, you're likely to go to a lot of trouble so that in the end, no one remembers exactly what the name was supposed to mean... including you.

-On this aspect, there are essentially 2 schools of thought: those who want their child's first name to lend itself to beautiful possible nicknames/diminutives and those on the contrary who want to make sure that they give their child a first name that will be very difficult to manipulate, truncate or distort later on.
+On this aspect, there are essentially 2 schools of thought: those who want their child's name to lend itself to beautiful possible nicknames/diminutives and those on the contrary who want to make sure that they give their child a first name that will be very difficult to manipulate, truncate or distort later on.

 No matter what name you choose to give your cherub, don't worry too much about it: in the worst case, he will change it in due course!